cassidy1/TFE_Driftbot/README.md

 The application is fully based on Lambda functions, and is automatically deployed via Terraform.

-This application is built for demonstration purposes to show interacting with the TFE API and is not built for production usage.
+This application is built for demonstration purposes to show interacting with the TFE API and is **not built for production usage**.
 For now...

 ## Setup